torvalds/linux/Documentation/core-api/cachetlb.rst

 ==================================
-Cache and TLB Flushing Under Linux
+Cache and TLB Flushing Under GNU/Linux
 ==================================

 :Author: David S. Miller <davem@redhat.com>

-This document describes the cache/tlb flushing interfaces called by the Linux VM subsystem.
+This document describes the cache/tlb flushing interfaces called by the GNU/Linux VM subsystem.
 It enumerates over each interface, describes its intended purpose, and what side effect is expected after the interface is invoked.